 - The Simpson family visits an old apple cider mill that bills itself as "Now 40% Quainter!"

 - In Adventure Time, there's apparently a Party God who lives in the clouds in the sky, who seems to use the term "party" as a unit of measurement when possessing Jake to the extent that he "parties forever"!

 - The (partial) Trope Namernote is the episode "Suited for Success", where Rarity asks Rainbow Dash how to improve Dash's dress.
-Dash simply replies that it needs to be "cooler."
+Dash simply replies that it needs to be "cooler".
 When Rarity asks Dash to be more specific, Dash says "it needs to be about 20% cooler."
-This of course drives Rarity up the wall at such maddening vagueness.
+Such maddening vagueness drives Rarity up the wall.
 The phrase immediately went memetic.

 - Rarity also wants her friends to be 110% satisfied with their dresses.

-- Princess Luna is taught what the concept of "fun" isnote .
-After the second game, she expresses her approval with: "HAHA!
+- Princess Luna is taught what the concept of "fun" is.note After the second game, she expresses her approval with: "HAHA!
 THE FUN HAS BEEN DOUBLED!", another phrase that also took no time to go memetic.

 - In the episode "Reincarnation", during the 8-bit segment, a sadness meter appears on the top left of the screen keeping track of the Professor's deteriorating esteem.

-- The Professor also has a "Coolometer" which measures the popularity of the subject in units of megafonzies.
+- The Professor has a "Coolometer" which measures the popularity of the subject in units of megafonzies.

 - In a DVD commentary, the writers insisted the word "underpants" is 20% funnier than "underwear", attributing the observation to Ken Keeler.

 - Mom's Friendly Robot Company claims that its oil is made with "10% more love" than their competitors.